ds828/py-telegram-bot-client/README.md

 ### Quick to reply

-For those sendXXX APIs, such as sendMessage, sendDocument, sendLocation etc. **telegram bot api client** also provides a shortcut to reply XXX which are named reply_XXX
+For send_message api, it provides a shortcut.

 	sent_message = bot.reply_message(
 	        message,